 - Indulge in the flavors and scents of Morocco

 - Wander through the narrow lanes mysterious Marrakech

-- Passing through the Dades Valley and the Gorges du Todra, both unique formations carved into the rock by rivers over the millennia, we’ll finally hit the sand dunes of Erg Chebbi, which rise up to 150 m high.
-We’ll stay two nights in this beautiful spot, which allows some rest for the tired ones and some more adventures on quad bikes or alternatively camels for the brave ones.
+Passing through the Dades Valley and the Gorges du Todra, both unique formations carved into the rock by rivers over the millennia, we’ll finally hit the sand dunes of Erg Chebbi, which rise up to 150 m high.
+And that’s where we’ll spend the night, right in between the Dunes in a traditional Berber camp.

 A night in the desert can be a bit cool, but on the next day we’ll quickly warm up with some more adventures on camels or quad bikes for the brave ones or just by letting the sun shine in our faces and relax, since this is our rest day.

 Be ready for some off-road-action on the old Paris-Dakar piste on our way to Mhamid, the “End of the road” (of the route national N°9), an ancient caravan stop and today a small oasis town, and further on to another Berber camp, where we’ll spend the night under a million stars in the silence of the Sahara.

 Chances are, that the only oncoming traffic you’ll meet today on the piste between Mhamid and Foum Zguid are some random stray camels.
 This day will test your navigation skill and your skills on sandy tracks as well as on rocky terrain.

 Also this day is packed with breathtaking desert landscapes.
 A special highlight is surely the Ait Mansour Gorge with it’s green oasis spreading out at the valley bottom.
 Another stop are the Blue Rocks, a Belgian widower’s tribute to his late wife spread out in the middle of the desert.